garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 ## Monthly Routines

 * Bank reconciliation / Payment reconciliation journal (this should have been done weekly, make sure the month is completely posted) - [Video](https://youtu.be/WiAnm_VUQVQ "Payment Reconciliation Journal")
 * Check your bank balances are correct - Use the search function and search for "Bank Account", select the relevant bank account and in the action bar select Navigate -> Balance.
 Select the desired "View by" and "View as" options as necessary.
 If there is a difference, identify which date the difference occurred and select the balance figure, this will open the bank ledger entries related to that day.
+* Check any outstanding Purchase Orders over a month old
+* Check any outstanding Purchase Return Orders over a month old
 * Reconcile Supplier Statements - [Video](https://youtu.be/1lD1oDTGNGA "More Info")
 * Check open Vendor ledger entries, if there are open entries make sure that they are legitimate transactions that do not need applying - [Video](https://youtu.be/9ZAu4ZsHWrU "More Info")
 * Check Aged Debtors is correct and matches the Trial Balance - [Video](https://youtu.be/_69SUvoUx-U "How to print Trial Balance, Aged Debtors and Aged Creditors - Business Central")